sevenus/Subdomain-Enumerator-Footprinter/README.md

 # Subdomain-Enumerator-Footprinter
-Locate publicly visible subdomains, enumerate information from them and output to report
+Locate publicly visible subdomains, enumerate information from them and output to report.
+CyberRick!!